Documentation

 Tip

-Load the key facts into the knowledge base up front — numbers, pricing, advantages, differences from competitors.
+Load the key facts up front — numbers, pricing, advantages, differences from competitors — and re-index a source whenever the page's data changes.
 Then every generated article speaks about the brand with the same accuracy, and you won't have to fix facts by hand after each generation.

-• Three campaign KPI cards: "Citations" — how many times the URL landed in AI answers; "Citation rate" — what share of answers on the tracked prompts contains this URL; "Prompts" — in how many distinct queries AI used the page.
-An instant answer to "did the placement work"
+• Four campaign KPI cards: "Citations" — how many times the URLs landed in AI answers; "Citation rate" — what share of answers on the monitored prompts contains them; "Prompts" — how many distinct queries AI used the material on; "Brand mentions in citing responses" — in what share of citing answers the brand is actually named

-• The "URL sources" tab — a table of tracked links by domain: citations, response share, and prompt count per URL.
-You see which material brings citations and which sits idle
+• The "URL sources" tab is a table of tracked links grouped by domain: citations, share of answers, and prompt count.
+A domain row expands to the individual URLs — showing which material actually earns citations and which sits idle

-• The "Prompts" tab shows in which queries AI cites the placement.
-If the material closes priority-prompt gaps, the loop is closed; if it lands on irrelevant ones, that's a signal to rework the content or topic
+• The "Prompts" and "Responses" tabs show which queries cite the placement and what the answers themselves look like.
+If the piece closes priority prompts, the loop is complete; if it lands on irrelevant ones, that's a signal to rework the content or the topic

 Tip

 This is the metric that makes GEO measurable: recommendation → publication → URL in a campaign → citations in the next monitoring cycle.
-Mind the lag: it usually takes 2–3 weeks (depending on the outlet) before the material starts getting cited by the AI engines — they need time to index it and pull it into their sources.
-If it still picks up no citations by then, rework the material or try another outlet.
+Mind the lag: it takes 2–3 weeks on average (depending on the outlet) before a piece starts being cited — the engines need time to index it and pull it into their sources.
+If a URL still gains no citations after that, rework the material or try a different outlet.

 Brand reputation monitoring in AI